FlaxEngine/FlaxDocs/manual/graphics/materials/material-functions.md

 ![New Material Function](media/new-material-function.png)

-The first step is to *right-click* in *Content* window and choose option **New -> Material Function**.
+The first step is to *right-click* in *Content* window and choose option **New -> Material -> Material Function**.
 Then specify its name and confirm with *Enter*.
 Open the asset editor by double-clicking on it.

 ![Empty Material Function](media/material-function-empty.png)